erolcum/OOP-notes/README.md

 # OOP-notes
 Object-Oriented Programming notes

-**Program** call base constructor with : base keyword.
+**Program :** Although derived classes inherit	the	members	of	their	parent	base	class,	they	do	not	inherit	its constructor	method.
 A constructor	method	of	the	base	class	is	always	called	when	a new	object	of	a	derived	class	is	created.
+Call base constructor with : base keyword.